 Here, once again having more lead time will potentially shave at least some of those dollars off of your final bill.

 Downsizing and donating what you don’t use or don’t need not only feels good, but it also streamlines your move and the cost of it.
 This should definitely be added to your moving checklist to reduce the moving cost.

 However, take care not to throw out or donate anything you may actually need on the other side of your move!
 Otherwise, on top of everything you have to do to settle in to your new place, you will be forced to go out shopping for those necessities as well.

 Donating or otherwise shedding unwanted belongings will not only help decrease the weight of your out of state move, but it can have another happy side effect – decreasing the cost of your packing supplies.

-It is true you can just purchase packing supplies from your moving company, but if moving budget is a concern, this may not be the best option for you.
+It is true you can just purchase packing supplies from your full service moving company, but if moving budget is a concern, this may not be the best option for you.
 Most moving companies will charge to use their own packing supplies, which will always be brand-new and thus more expensive.